 - Children who will be five years or younger by Dec.
 31 will not be administratively assigned but will be placed on the wait lists of their top three school choices

 If your child is not assigned to one of your top three school choices, s/he will be placed on up to three wait lists.
-If you prefer to remove your child from one wait list and/or place him/her on another wait list, please visit an FRC and ask to fill out a "Wait List Action Request Form."
+If you prefer to remove your child from one wait list and/or place him/her on another wait list, please visit an Welcome Center and ask to fill out a "Wait List Action Request Form."

 A child's place on a wait list is based on his/her priorities for that school, random number, and the registration round in which s/he applied.
 The same rules that apply to BPS Assignment apply to BPS Wait Lists.